ezeksunday/ezeksunday/README.md

 ### 🎓 MSc Big Data Science and Technology 🎓
 ### :: A Data Savvy, Machine Learning and AI Explorer ::

-I'm passionate about applying data-driven solutions to solve real-world problems
+I'm passionate about turning data into actionable insights and applying data-driven solutions to solve real-world problems.
 My journey in Data Science involve working on various projects that utilize Artificial Intelligence,
 Machine Learning, Big Data Analysis and Visualization<br/>
 I've dedicated my time each day to enhance my technical skills and exploring emerging technologies.